easyuc/EasyUC/uc-dsl/README.md

 UC Domain Specific Language
 ====================================================================

-This directory contains a prototype of the implementation of a domain specific language (DSL) for expressing functionalities (protocols and ideal functionalities) and simulators.
+This directory contains the implementation of a domain specific language (DSL) for expressing functionalities (protocols and ideal functionalities) and simulators.
 The DSL will allow crypto theorists to easily write and understand functionalities and simulators.

 The DSL design was driven by the expression of functionalities and simulators in our EasyCrypt architecture for UC.
 But it allows